rapidsai/rapids.ai/wsl2.md

 ## <i class="fab fa-docker"></i> Differences between Docker Install Methods
 > <i class="fab fa-windows text-white"></i> **Install Docker Desktop in Windows** and enable the WSL2 backend, this will enable Docker in WSL2 and supports GPUs but only works if Docker Desktop is running. [[Learn more](https://www.docker.com/blog/wsl-2-gpu-support-for-docker-desktop-on-nvidia-gpus/)].

 > <i class="fab fa-linux text-white"></i> **Install Docker + nvidia-docker directly in WSL2** following the current instructions on the RAPIDS site.
-The big caveat here is that WSL2 does not have systemd so Docker will not start automatically even if you follow all the post-install steps.
-You have to manually run sudo service docker start after each reboot or do this.  [[Learn more](https://stackoverflow.com/a/65814529)].
+Note that WSL2 does not have systemd so Docker will not start automatically.
+You have to manually run `sudo service docker start` after each reboot.  [[Learn more](https://stackoverflow.com/a/65814529)].

 ## <i class="fa-solid fa-screwdriver-wrench"></i> Troubleshooting